 Child Support Modification in Ogden Utah

 There can be many reasons why you need to modify your child support order.
 You could have suffered a job loss or become disabled which prevents you from working earning the income you were before the injury.
-Whatever your reasons for requesting a support modification, there are certain things you need to know before going to court.
+Whatever your reasons for requesting a child support modification, there are certain things you need to know before going to court.

 What Qualifies for Child Support Modifications?

-In Utah, you can only change the amount of your support if the difference in what you are currently ordered to pay and what the new amount you may be ordered to pay differs by 10 percent.
+In Utah, you can only change the amount of your child support if the difference in what you are currently ordered to pay and what the new amount you may be ordered to pay differs by 10 percent.
 Utah does not allow temporary modifications, requiring that that the change is expected to last at least one year.
-Keep in mind that a support modification is considered a post judgement change which means there are certain steps you must follow in order to change the support amount.
+Keep in mind that a child support modification is considered a post judgement change which means there are certain steps you must follow in order to change the support amount.